piclas-framework/piclas/docs/documentation/developerguide/reggie.md

 ```
 gitlab-ci-local --list-all
 ```
-To execute the check-in pipeline locally (ie. the jobs that were shown with the `--list` command), use
+To execute the check-in pipeline locally (i.e. the jobs that were shown with the `--list` command), use
 ```
 gitlab-ci-local --shell-isolation
 ```
 to avoid errors due to parallel writing of the ctags.txt file.
-An alternative is to limit the concurrent execution to one job, which is analogous to the current configuration on the Gitlab Runner (requires gitlab-ci-local in version 4.42.0)
+An alternative is to limit the concurrent execution to one job, which is analogous to the current configuration on the [Gitlab Runner](https://docs.gitlab.com/runner/) (requires gitlab-ci-local in version 4.42.0)
 ```
 gitlab-ci-local --concurrency=1
 ```
 It should be noted that currently the cache creation & utilization does not seem to represent the remote execution, meaning that some errors might only be recognized after a push to the remote.
-A specific job can be executed simply by reference its name, and to also consider the dependencies (ie. the `needs:`), the following command can be utilized to execute, for example the DSMC check-in job:
+A specific job can be executed simply by reference its name, and to also consider the dependencies (i.e. the `needs:`), the following command can be utilized to execute, for example the DSMC check-in job:
 ```
 gitlab-ci-local --needs CHE_DSMC
 ```